malikmasis/ABPConsumingRestApiByUsingStaticProxy/README.md

 ```

 ### Convert application to use static client proxies
+Before showing you how to use static client proxies instead of dynamic client proxy, I ask for talk differences between both approach.
+Their similarty, advantages and disadvantages to each other.

+##### Benefits
+* Maps C# method calls to remote server HTTP calls by considering the HTTP method, route, query string parameters, request payload and other details.
+* Authenticates the HTTP Client by adding access token to the HTTP header.
+* Serializes to and deserialize from JSON.
+* Handles HTTP API versioning.
+* Add correlation id, current tenant id and the current culture to the request.
+* Properly handles the error messages sent by the server and throws proper exceptions.

+##### Differences
+Static generic proxies provide better performance because it doesn't need to run on runtime, but you should **re-generate** once changing API endpoint definition.
+Dynamic generic proxies don't need **re-generate** again because working on the runtime can take more a bit of time.

 First, add Volo.Abp.Http.Client NuGet package to your client project:
 ````shell
 Install-Package Volo.Abp.Http.Client